 After all, my husband and I didn’t have engagement photos take, nor did we pay a photographer to shoot our wedding.
 We didn’t pay a DJ to change albums while we danced, and we didn’t pay a caterer for an over priced buffet.

 Of course we have photos of our wedding, naturally we had music, and the food still makes my mouth water till this day.
 But my great aunt took the photos, a friend and his band provided the music, and the whole family chipped in to get everybody feed.
 I can even attest to the large tree.
-They have somehow taken on some importance for the rustic wedding experience.
+Beautiful and grand, a pillar that strengthened our resolve in that first year.
+Though, then it was just a nice backdrop.
+Today they have somehow taken on some importance for the rustic wedding experience.
 Still, it isn’t the same.
 Maybe, I have gotten old fashioned and maybe my nieces are right when they tell me I just don’t get it.